rdubois440/wifi_mlkbd/README.md

 ###Arduino Sketch

-#Installaton on the Android device
+#Installaton on Android device - Samsung J3 2016 - Android 5.1.1
-Engable USB debugging on the phone.
+Enable USB debugging on the phone.
 From the settings, Select About Phone ==> Software Information ==> Build Number Tap "Build Number" several times, until the message appears "You are now x steps away from enabling "Developer options" Back to the Settings menu, there is now a new "Developer option".
 Select it, and enable "USB Debugging"